Regular Separability of One Counter Automata

-The proof splits into two parts.
-In the first one (up to Remark~\ref{rem:decidability}) we reduce the (non-)separability problem to a kind of reachability property in the cross-product of $\A$ and $\B$.
-In the second (more technical) part we concentrate on testing this reachability property in \pspace.
+Our proof of \pspace-membership of the regular separability problem for \ocn splits into two parts.
+In this section we do the first step: we reduce the (non-)separability problem of two \ocn $\A$ and $\B$ to a kind of reachability property in the \crossproduct of $\A$ and $\B$, and then build the decision procedure relying on semi-linearity of the corresponding reachability relation.
+As the second (more technical) step, in Section~\ref{sec:in-pspace} we concentrate on implementing the decision procedure in \pspace: we encode the reachability property using (multiple) systems of linear Diophantine equations which will be all enumerable (and hence solvable) in polynomial space.

+\myparagraph{Semi-linear sets} For a set $P \subseteq \Z^l$ of vectors, let $P^*\subseteq \Z^l$ contain all vectors that can be obtained as a finite sum, possibly the empty one, and possibly with repetitions, of vectors from $P$.
+In other words, $P^*$ is the set of \emph{non-negative} linear combinations of vectors from $P$. \emph{Linear sets} are sets of the form $L = \set{b} + P^*$, where $b\in \Z^l$, $P$ is a finite subset of $\Z^l$, and addition $+$ is understood element-wise.
+Thus $L$ contains sums of the vector $b$ and a vector from $P^*$.
+The vector $b$ is called \emph{base}, and vectors in $P$ \emph{periods}; we write shortly $b + P^*$.
+Finite unions of linear sets are called \emph{semi-linear}.
+We use sometimes a special case of semi-linear sets of the form $B + P^*$, for finite sets $B, P$.